DydinArtem05/eliftech/README.md

 2. Navigate to the project directory: `cd shop-cart`
 3. Open the `index.html` file in a web browser.
 4. Start exploring the different shops and adding products to the cart.

-**Contributing**

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.